ErickNavarroD/ErickNavarroD.github.io/content/en/authors/Erick/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+¡Hola!

 I am a Bioinformatician currently doing his PhD at the University of British Columbia under the co-supervision of [Dr. Keegan Korthauer](https://kkorthauer.org) and [Dr. Michael Kobor](https://www.bcchr.ca/kobor-lab).

-I have been developing biomedical research projects for about 8 years, learning wet and dry lab techniques in a wide variety of fields such as immunology, aging, cancer, and epigenetics.
+I have been developing biomedical research projects since 2015, learning wet and dry lab techniques in a wide variety of fields such as immunology, aging, cancer, and epigenomics.
 I  am currently interested in developing computational tools to integrate genome, exposome and DNA methylome data to model the factors that contribute to DNA methylation variability across early life.
-I am approaching this with a multidisciplinary lens that connects biology, psychosocial disciplines and computer science.
-Using a blend of statistical approaches such as machine learning, variance decomposition and longitudinal data analysis, I aim to improve our understanding of how and under which conditions individual genetic susceptibility and environmental exposures may work together to influence DNA methylation in a highly sensitive human developmental period.
+I am approaching this with a multidisciplinary lens that connects biology, psychosocial disciplines and computer science, with the aim of improving our understanding of how and under which conditions individual genetic susceptibility and environmental exposures may work together to influence DNA methylation in a highly sensitive human developmental period.

-Another passion of mine is science outreach; I have participated in several programs/clubs that share science with non-specialized audiences (UBC Let's Talk Science, Sociedad Científica Juvenil, Noche de las Estrellas, etc.).
+Another passion of mine is science outreach.
 I have ongoing projects to build coding skills (mainly R) in students through free workshops, specially targeted at the Latinx community.
 If you have any idea or want to collaborate, please send me an email!
 I am always excited to participate in activities that make scientific knowledge more accessible.

-{{< icon name="download" pack="fas" >}} You can download my CV {{< staticref "uploads/cv_2023.pdf" "newtab" >}}here{{< /staticref >}}! (or you can check my LinkedIn profile for a more complete description).
+{{< icon name="download" pack="fas" >}} You can download my CV {{< staticref "uploads/cv.pdf" "newtab" >}}here{{< /staticref >}}! (or you can check my LinkedIn profile for a more complete description).